Quercus Real Assets: Quercus Delivers 26% Return to Bondholders through a Permitting Development Green Bond

 The bond was launched during a period when interest rates were negative or close to zero, and a total return of 26% in less than three years shows a remarkable achievement for the English renewable energy house.

-Quercus is expanding its permitting development activities in several regions of Southern Europe as a first step into the build-up of a new portfolio of solar plants operating in grid parity.
+Quercus is expanding its permitting development activities in several regions of Southern Europe as a first step into the build-up of a new portfolio of solar plants operating at grid parity.

 In addition to solar energy, Quercus is examining additional renewable energy market segments.
 Recently the company added two senior managers with experience in the fund investment and renewable infrastructure construction industry to its team in Europe.